 1) Greeters should be at the door 25 minutes before the start of the service.
 Also, check in with the set up person to see if they need any help with coffee, etc.

-2) Check the greeters table to make sure the bulletins are available, brochures are available & any special handouts are on the table.
+2) Check the greeters table to make sure the bulletins and brochures are available along with any other special handouts.

 3) Check the visitor’s book and make sure it is open to a blank page for any new visitors.
 After any guests have signed the register, double check to see that the date line has been filled in.